ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-04-5-use-cases-of-ai-based-recommendation-systems.md

 ### 1. Related products recommendations

 Say, a user has already purchased a hat.
 Why not offer buying a scarf that matches this hat, so that the look will be complete?
 This is about related products recommendations, and this use case is very popular among online stores.
-It is often implemented by means of machine learning algorithms as “Complete the look” or “You might also like” sections in online fashion stores like ASOS, H&M, Pandora and many others.
+It is often implemented by means of machine learning algorithms as "Complete the look" or "You might also like" sections in online fashion stores like ASOS, H&M, Pandora and many others.

 ![Intelligent recommendation system](https://issart.com/blog/wp-content/uploads/2019/12/ASOS.png)